envlh/tfsl/README.md

 ## Use

+For a quick overview of how to use this library, see the file `overview.md`.

-Most facets of use are exemplified in the unit tests.
+Many facets of use are exemplified in the unit tests.
 (Unless otherwise stated in a comment in a unit test file, any functionality which is not exhibited in a unit test should be assumed to be unstable.)

 Perhaps when this is better developed a more thorough tutorial on its use will come.